ForgottenArbiter/forgottenarbiter.github.io/_posts/2020-6-20-Is-Every-Seed-Winnable.md

 ## Can I help find an impossible seed?

 If you would like to try running a search yourself, check out the [hard-seeds branch of SeedSearch](https://github.com/ForgottenArbiter/SeedSearch/tree/hard-seeds).
 You will have to build it yourself, and the code is very messy in that branch, but it is what I was using to find all of my seeds.
 An advantage of compiling SeedSearch yourself is that you can also tweak the search parameters however you want, to pursue your own theories.
 To avoid overlapping with my own search, I also suggest looking at seeds greater than 100 billion.
 Also, with the configuration I use, less than 1 in 100 million seeds are returned, so don't expect very many hits.
-For the search parameters, make sure:

-* monsterRoomWeight is different from eventRoomWeight
-* playerClass is "THE_SILENT"
-* ascensionLevel is 20
-* All the required relics, cards, events, etc. are empty
+Look at the Readme for the had-seeds branch for more information.
 Good luck!

 ## Summary